slinbc/money-withdrawal/readme.md

 To Do :
 - Cover the existing code with tests
 - Implement the notion of overdraft, with the following rules :
 1. During a withdrawal, if the withdrawn amount would bring the corresponding account's balance under (zero minus the overdraft amount allowed for this account) : blocks the operation and displays a message : "Le montant de la demande dépasse votre autorisation de découvert".
+(This rule should replace the first rule already implemented, which is no longer relevant.)
 2. During a withdrawal, if (the corresponding account's balance minus the withdrawn amount) would still be greater than (zero minus the overdraft amount allowed for this account), proceeds with the operation, registers the account's balance accordingly and displays the following message : "Vous venez de retirer XXX sur votre compte n° YYY" (XXX being the withdrawn amount and YYY the account number on which the withdrawal was performed).
 - Every withdrawal performed on December should be rejected with the following message : "Aucun retrait n'est autorisé en Décembre".
-- Remove the following rule from the base code :
-1. During a withdrawal, if the withdrawn amount would bring the corresponding account's balance under zero : blocks the operation and displays the following message : "Le montant de la demande dépasse le solde du compte".
-This rule should be replaced by the first overdraft rule.
 - Cover the implemented code with tests

 ***